bobalicious/amoss/README.md

 Apex Mock Objects, Spies and Stubs - A Simple Mocking framework for Apex (Salesforce)

+## Costs, and a note from the author...

+Use, replication and extension of Amoss is entirely free, and provided without support (see the associated license, which will take precendence in any ambiguity).

+If you wish to donate to the original author and major contributor, you can do so via the original source repository (https://github.com/bobalicious), and using the Sponsorship button on that site.

+Please note, there is no obligation to donate, and doing so does not imply any form of contract or support arrangement.
+I'll always do my best to help though... just reach out to me.

 ## Why use Amoss?

 Amoss provides a simple interface for implementing Mock, Test Spy and Stub objects (Test Doubles) for use in Unit Testing.